 brown fumes extremely corrosive and poisonous.

 Iodine; I. Very dark brown crystals, gives off purple vapour on

 gentle heating.
 Corrosive and poisonous.

 bromide.
 Iodine and sodium gives sodium iodide.
 All the halogens are

 highly reactive and combine with hydrogen to form corrosive acids;

-examples; Hydrochloric acid, Hydrobromic
+examples; Hydrochloric acid, Hydrobromic acid, Hydriodic acid.
+And

-chemicals producing salts.
 A salt is produced by the combination of an acid with an alkali or

 And I think that is enough chemistry for now.
 But further questions

 are quite welcome.

 Cheers for now,